naiborhujosua/Data-Science_udacity_blogpost/README.md

 > * Question 3: What are the Top 10 neighbourhood with Airbnb listings?
 Visualize it
 > * Question 4: What is the influence neighbourhood group on roop type?  visualize it
 > * Question 5: How many flats are more than expensive than 500$/night?Could we remove those outliers from visualization?
 What techniques can we use?
+> * Question 6: plots the map of the distribution of flat prices based on neighborhood group?

 ## File Descriptions <a name="files"></a>